 The per-table limits apply only when you are creating a new table.
 They restrict the sum of the provisioned capacity of the new table itself and all its global secondary indexes.

-For existing tables and their GSIs, DynamoDB will not let you increase provisioned capacity extremely rapidly, but the only upper limit that applies is that the aggregate provisioned capacity over all your tables and GSIs cannot exceed either of the per-account limits.
+For existing tables and their GSIs, DynamoDB doesn't let you increase provisioned capacity extremely rapidly.
+But the only upper limit that applies is that the aggregate provisioned capacity over all your tables and GSIs cannot exceed either of the per-account limits.

 should only be called periodically.
 You can expect throttling errors if you call it more than once in a minute.